Scenario 1: Your girlfriend has abandoned you. You want her to come back, and you text her to please return.

-Cart abandonment emails or shopping cart recovery emails are the reminder emails sent to customers who added products to cart but failed to buy (checkout).
+Cart abandonment emails or shopping cart recovery emails are the reminder emails sent to customers who added products to the cart but failed to buy (checkout).

 To be able to send this courtesy email the most important thing is to capture the email address of customers.
 Then other critical things like email subject, body copy, imagery, timing, buying incentive; follow the list.

 Even after doing all that, a recovery email might go unnoticed after landing in unimportant email tabs like Promotions or Social.
-It may also face the possibility of time lapse, wherein limited period offers get over.
+It may also face the possibility of time-lapse, wherein limited period offers get over.

 This is how a typical cart recovery email looks like:

 But there is a catch when it comes to incentivizing abandoners to purchase by offering a discount via email.